Movement System

 Tactical AI positioning with direction sampling, distance maintenance, strafing, and pawn avoidance.

-Smart positioning that makes AI feel alive.
+Intelligent positioning that makes AI feel alive.
 Approaching, strafing, retreating, and avoiding obstacles without looking robotic.

 When to Use This